Westbrook scores 40, Thunder tie series at 2-2

 ''We just play well with Serge,'' Thunder coach Scott Brooks said. ''We can do things with Serge in the lineup that we can't do with other guys.''

-Boris Diaw had 14 points and 10 rebounds, and Tony Parker added 14 points for the Spurs, who also blew a 2-0 lead against the Thunder in this round two years ago.
+Boris Diaw had 14 points and 10 rebounds, and Tony Parker added 14 points for the Spurs, who blew a 2-0 lead against the Thunder in this round two years ago and are in danger of doing it again.
 San Antonio will host Game 5 on Thursday and won't be worried about the past.

 Oklahoma City dominated for the second consecutive game after getting blown out in the first two.
 The Thunder committed just seven turnovers and shot 49 percent from the field.